 3 hours.
 An overview of generalist social work methods practiced with organizations and communities.
-Attention is given to assessment, planning, implementation, and evaluation of macro-level systems.
-A prerequisite for SWRK 477 Field Experience/Practicum III.
+Attention is given to assessment, planning, implementation and evaluation of macrolevel systems.
+A prerequisite for SWRK 477 Field Experience/ Practicum III.
 Required for majors.
 This class is open to declared social work majors only.
+Additional course fee is required.
 Prerequisite: SWRK 392 Social Work Practice II.